mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-2.md

 Parcel runs Babel for us automatically, so once we’ve installed it and created our config file we’re good to go – our code will be transpiled whenever we run `npm run build`.

+## Example

+I’ve created a [starter respository](https://github.com/mbarker84/parcel-starter) using the same process as in this article – feel free to clone or fork it and use it for your projects.

 ## Coming up

 So far in this series we’ve seen how to build a starter for very simple project using NPM scripts, and learnt how to use Parcel to handle more complex tasks with minimal configuration.
 In the third article we’ll add a simple Sass architecture to help us get up and running quickly with writing styles.